aravind21-ai/hotel-management-frontend/README.md

 ### Server-side authorization

 Authorization doesn't depend on the frontend.
 Protected API routes require authentication, and role-restricted operations are enforced by backend middleware.
-A Housekeeping account can't create a reservation by calling the API directly — the button being hidden in the UI isn't the actual security boundary.
+A Housekeeping account can't create a reservation by calling the API directly, the button being hidden in the UI isn't the actual security boundary.

 ### Double-booking prevention